MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 ## Upsert a record in an elastic table

+> [!IMPORTANT]
+> Upsert operations with elastic tables are different than with standard tables.
+Upsert operations are expected to contain the full payload will over-write any existing record.

-An upsert operation is similar to update.
-The difference is that if a record with given id and `partitionid` doesn't exist it will be created.
-If it already exists, it will be updated.
+With elastic tables, if a record with given id and `partitionid` doesn't exist it will be created.
+If it already exists, it will be replaced.

 #### [SDK for .NET](#tab/sdk)